grafana/k6-docs/src/data/markdown/docs/20 jslib/01 jslib/04 k6chaijs.md

   ✓ expected API status code to equal 200
 ```

-This basic example is not very exciting because the same result can be achieved with `group` and `check`, so let's move on to more interesting examples.
+This basic example is not very exciting because you can get the same result with `group` and `check`.
+So let's move on to more interesting examples.

 ## Chain of assertions

 When writing integration tests and performance test, it's often necessary to execute conditional checks.
-For example, you may want to inspect the JSON body only when the http response is 200.
-If it's 500, the body is not relevant and should not be inspected.
+For example, you may want to inspect the JSON body only when the http response is 200, ignoring the bodies of all other status codes.

 Unlike `check()`, when `expect()` fails, it stops the execution of the following assertions in the entire `describe()`group.